Russo-Ukrainian war: War in the Donbas (2014–2021)

 In April 2014, the anti-government protests in the Donbas developed into armed conflict between Russian-backed separatists and Ukraine.
 Russian citizens with links to its security forces had taken control of the separatist movement by this stage.
-Russia deployed its military near Ukraine's eastern border in late March, reaching 30,000–40,000 troops in early April.
-This buildup was used to threaten escalation and hinder Ukraine's response, forcing Ukraine to divert its military to its borders instead of the Donbas.
+Russia deployed 30,000–40,000 troops near Ukraine's eastern border in early April.
+This military buildup was used to threaten Ukraine and hinder its response to the pro-Russian separatists, causing the Ukrainian military to divert its forces to the border instead of the Donbas.
+Russia began a "hybrid" conflict against Ukraine, involving disinformation, irregular fighters, regular Russian troops, and conventional military support.